The Moose Spent Some Time On The New York Times Best Seller List, Several Times

 …And Left Behind A Yellow Spot

-I have always been a book-fanatic for years, or so I thought anyways… I would always go to the book store pretty much every single time I would drive down that street, which is once or twice a week.
+I have always been a book-fanatic for years, or so I thought anyways… I would often go to the book store, pretty much every single time I would drive down that street, which is once or twice a week.
 I’d choose a few books that seemed pretty eye-catching, not only from the cover, but from the first paragraph.

 1) Book Review Title:

 Well, first off, this book obviously includes some hints and tips on how to not live like an animal, and how to keep your household like a normal human being.
 It briefly teaches you step by step on how to make the bed, how to clean the floors, do the dishes, what to do when you, a family member, your pet, or your child gets a boo boo, and so on and so forth.
 You get the point, I hope.

 I know how to make Macaroni, and sweep the floor, (like who doesn’t know how to do that?)
 I have lived on my own for a few months now, and I have learnt a lot from this book.